Prepare your external drive

 Photos uses this library until you open a different one.

 If you have a permissions issue with your library, you might be able to resolve the issue by using the Photos library repair tool.

-* If the volume isn't formatted APFS or Mac OS Extended (Journaled), or has been used for Time Machine backups but hasn't been erased, this checkbox will either not be present, or won't be selectable after unlocking.
-Erase and reformat the drive for this option to be available.
+* If the volume isn't formatted as APFS or Mac OS Extended (Journaled), or has been used for Time Machine backups but hasn't been erased, this checkbox will either not be present, or it won't be selectable after unlocking.
+Erase the drive for this option to be available.